tiny-pilot/tinypilot/CONTRIBUTING.md

 }
 ```

-We define the different states in the JavaScript component through the class attribute `states`.
-The states names need to be identical to the CSS states names that we define later.
+We enumerate all possible state values in the states property on the web component class, like so:

 ```javascript
 class extends HTMLElement {